 Eating doesn’t always make your teeth dirtier.
 In fact, some foods actually make them cleaner.
 In family dental circles, we refer to these edibles as detergent foods.
-We’ll list some of these foods for you to add to your daily diet.
+We’ll list some of these foods for you to add to your daily diet in Mill Creek.

 - Popcorn (minus the salt, cheese, butter, and other flavoring)